-The transmitter's digital display/readout provides comprehensive data, including flow rate, totalized flow and extensive diagnostics.
+The transmitter's digital display/readout provides comprehensive data, including flow rate, totalised flow and extensive diagnostics.
 This digital readout is designed with a backlit LCD and four optical touch buttons.
-The backlight has a unique proximity detector that illuminates it only when a technician approaches, or it can be set to "always on."
-The display and button functions can be rotated electronically, via the buttons, in 90-degree increments to optimize display viewing and button activations.
+The backlight has a unique proximity detector that illuminates it only when a technician approaches, or it can be set to 'always on'.
+The display and button functions can be rotated electronically, via the buttons, in 90° increments, in order to optimise display viewing and button activations.